 Overview of the Electronics Development Lifecycle

-Electronic Product Development Lifecycle
+Electronic Product Development Process

 It comprises nine distinct stages: